 Miguasha National Park (1999)

 This natural park is a protected area in the Gaspe Peninsula of Quebec.
 It was designated as a World Heritage Site by UNESCO in 1995.
-The recognition is due in part to the concentration of fossils found in the area, which played an important role in the study of evolution of life on Earth.
+The recognition is due in part to the concentration of fossils found in the area, which played an important role in the study of the evolution of life on Earth.
 There is also a museum on-site that exhibits the fossils and paleontological evidence on the park – there are over 9,000 specimens available.

 Nahanni National Park (1978)

 Located in the Northwest Territories of Canada, this national park is part of the Nahanni National Park Reserve that also covers the Mackenzie Mountains Natural Region.
 The focal attraction at the park is the South Nahanni River but the four canyons are also a favorite among tourists.
-This natural attraction is recognized by UNESCO since the different land forms in the park took millions of years to develop.
-In addition, it showcases natural diversity that is not seen in any other national park in Canada.
+This natural attraction is recognized by UNESCO as the different land forms in the park took millions of years to develop.
+In addition, it showcases the natural diversity that is not seen in any other national park in Canada.

 Between the 16th and 17th centuries, the Red Bay area in Newfoundland and Labrador was an important whaling area in the region.
 In fact, there are three Basque Whaling galleons in the area.
 These vessels and its history of whaling make Red Bay an important cultural site in Canada.
 In addition, it is also considered one of the most important underwater archaeological sites in North America.